-Be prepared: The more time you spend in the mountains the more you’ll realise that the mountain environment is a ‘law unto itself’ – one minute you’re putting on suntan lotion and the next there’s a howling gale blowing.
-Knowledge is power, but the secret to being safe is to understand the mountain environment and to be prepared for anything it can throw at you.
+The more time you spend in the mountains, the more you’ll realise that the mountain environment is a ‘law unto itself’ – one minute you’re putting on suntan lotion and the next there’s a howling gale blowing.
+Knowledge is power, but the secret to being safe is to understand the mountain environment and to prepare for anything it can throw at you.

-Plan your route – just looking at a map and asking questions before setting off or drawing the intended route on a map, will ultimately save you time during your walk.
-If the weather is poor and the route complicated put bearings and distances for key stages of the journey.
+Just looking at a map and asking questions before setting off or drawing the intended route on a map, will ultimately save you time during your walk.
+If the weather is terrible and the path complicated put bearings and distances for critical stages of the journey.

 - Have you packed your rucksack with the necessary items?

-- What is the weather going to be like – bad weather and poor visibility can dramatically affect-estimated times but the effect of high winds and poor weather can be protected against by choosing a sheltered route and staying off ridges.
+- What is the weather going to be like – bad weather and poor visibility can dramatically affect-estimated times.

 - What route are you taking?

-- What is the ground like?
+- What is the terrain?
 Are there boulders, scree or boggy vegetated ground that may slow you down and can they be avoided

 - Streams – these can quickly become impassable in heavy rain.